How to file a proceeding

 Recording yourself as the agent for the party who launched the proceeding

-To represent the party who launched the proceeding (for example the opponent or applicant for revocation) you must contact the IPONZ Hearings Office by telephone or email firstname.lastname@example.org and request that they add you as the agent.
+To represent the party who launched the proceeding (for example the opponent or applicant for revocation) you must contact the IPONZ Hearings Office by emailing firstname.lastname@example.org and requesting that they add you as the agent.
 This request should include your Client ID for the Case Management System and attach a letter of authorisation.
 The Hearings Office will notify you when this request has been completed.